OguzhanAndic/devops24/examinations/05/README.md

 [ansible.builtin.copy](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html)
 module.

-If you have gone through the preparation part for this examinination, the certificate and the key for the certificate has already been created so we don't need to worry about that.
+If you have gone through the preparation p[text](files/https.conf)art for this examinination, the certificate and the key for the certificate has already been created so we don't need to worry about that.

 In this directory, there is already a file called `files/https.conf`.
 Copy this directory to your Ansible